Noah-Bargisen/M295/README.md

 ## License

-This project is licensed under the [insert license type] license.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.

 ---